rmrresearch/GhostFragment/docs/source/background/algorithms/frag_methods/gebf.rst

    atom then for each pseudoatom bonded to |Pi|, |Pj|, additionaly add the pseudoatoms bonded to |Pj|.

-At this point caps are added (:cite:t:`Hua2010` used :ref:`standard_distance_capping`).
+At this point caps are added (:cite:t:`Hua2010` use :ref:`standard_distance_capping`).